aerofur/LocoVIS-GIS/README.md

 1. If they are Loading, or Unloading, this can also be set to "Return" or anything you desire
 2. The type of load the train is hauling, Eg: Coal, Grain, Boxcars, etc
 3. The destination, where the train has to go.
 The table of destinations is below.
+4. Origin Location, not used a whole lot, it adds an approx location if you dont add one.
+Used mainly in yards, to get engine from engine shed to a consist.

 Tickets use an algorithm to determine how long it *should* take a train to go from point `A` to point `B`, this allows trains to be late.
 When a ticket is added, if its the first ticket in the queue, it will have its departure time to the next rounded 5 minutes.
 Trains that are over 0 minutes late are considered "late", and any over 30 minutes late are considered "very late", this is also displayed on the map, with the color of their Train ID going from Green (ontime), to Orange (late), and Red (very late).
+If the ticket is second or more in the queue, when the first ticket finishes, it will add 30 minutes to the departure time, this allows crews time to do work at their destination, Eg: Take coal cars from Derrickson to the Coal Dumper, Unload coal cars (gives you 30 minutes to do this), and then however long it determines it takes to get to your next destination.

 If a Destination you have entered doesnt exist on the current map, the ticket will have to be manually removed when the train reaches its destination.

 Once a train has reached its destination, the ticket is removed from the ticket queue, and your "Completed Jobs" data gets rasied up 1.

 **Command Examples:**
 ```